 When I set up Verve three years ago, I had two target audiences in mind; firstly, the Not for Profit sector is the most important for me.
 Secondly, suppose we cannot find a not-for-profit charity that fits your criteria.
 In that case, we will refer you to inquire with your Local Authority.
 The reason for this?
 I do not believe in vast profits made from corporate businesses because of vulnerable children in care.

 When a child goes into care, they will go to their Local Authority because they are responsible for them.
 Wherever possible, they will place them with one of their foster carers.
 These foster carers will match the needs of the children; however, sometimes, they will not have this match.
 Therefore, they look at other organisations, like Not for Profit Charities and agencies, to find one of their foster carers to match the child’s needs.

-Verve’s vision is to help you plan and prepare your fostering journey with a Charity you feel connected with and start your fostering career with clarity on the road ahead.
+Verve’s vision is to help you plan and prepare your fostering journey with a Charity you feel connected with’ starting your fostering career with clarity on the road ahead.

 Get in touch today, and prepare your pathway to fostering.

-If you have thought about fostering, please, don’t put it off any longer.
+Please don’t put it off any longer if you have thought about fostering.
 There is a huge need for foster carers, especially people who can look after children by offering short-term and emergency care, especially for siblings and older children.

 Contact Verve for independent advice on foster care.
 There is no cost and no obligation; just honest and impartial advice on fostering.
 Once you have this, we connect you with a Charity we feel reflects you.